Amolith/willow/README.md

 ### Paperwork

 Willow will always be free software, but it's hard to anticipate the future.
-We may want to change to a different Free (FSF approved) and Open Source (OSI approved) license in the future.
+I may want to change to a different Free (FSF approved) and Open Source (OSI approved) license in the future.
 To allow this limited relicensing, I ask contributors to sign a _**F**iduciary **L**icense **A**greement_, or an FLA,